Strikes hit Iran and Tehran targets Israel and Gulf states amid mixed signals over talks to end war

 Authorities say Israeli strikes have killed more than 1,000 people in Lebanon and displaced more than 1 million.

 Iran’s death toll has surpassed 1,500, its Health Ministry has said.
-In Israel, 15 people have been killed by Iranian strikes.
+In Israel, 15 people have been killed.
 At least 13 U.S. military members have been killed, along with more than a dozen civilians in the occupied West Bank and Gulf Arab states.

+Trump’s announcement came as thousands of Marines headed to the region, raising speculation that the U.S. may try to seize Kharg Island, which is vital to Iran’s oil network.
+The U.S. bombed the Persian Gulf island more than a week ago, hitting its defenses but saying it had left oil infrastructure intact.

+Iran has threatened to mine the Gulf if the U.S. appears to be on the verge of landing troops.

 Rising reported from Bangkok and Magdy from Cairo.
 Associated Press writers Sam Mednick in Tel Aviv, Israel, Munir Ahmed in Islamabad, Elena Becatoros in Athens, Greece, and Sally Abou AlJoud in Beirut contributed to this report.